robang74/isar-cip-core/README.md

     ./kas-container menu

-You can direct start the build from the menu.
+You can directly start the build from the menu.

 If you prefer selecting the configuration via the command line, this builds the BeagleBone Black target image with real-time kernel, e.g.: